Contact Sales

 As well as being more mindful about how you use food, something else you should consider during your menu review is whether or not you’re offering enough plant-based alternatives.

 While many vegans choose their lifestyle for animal-based morality reasons, many are also conscious of the effects that cattle farming has on the planet.
-The farming of cows and other animals contributes to 14% of human-induced climate emissions
+The farming of cows and other animals contributes to 49% of all UK methane emissions

 The meat industry also contributes to a range of other problems, such as: